jasiek/better_ebooks/README.md

-# Iron_ebooks
+# Iron_ebooks (non-iron.io fork)

 A simple and hackish ruby script for pseudorandomly posting to a _ebooks account tweets derived from a regular twitter account

 ## Setup

-1. Signup for iron.io
-2. Create a project at iron.io for doing ebooks tweets
-3. Save the iron.json file locally to this directory
-4. Signup for a Twitter account you want to use for ebooking things
+1. Signup for a Twitter account you want to use for ebooking things
-5. Sign into dev.twitter.com with the same credentials
+2. Sign into dev.twitter.com with the same credentials
-6. Create an application for your _ebooks account (generate the credentials)
+3. Create an application for your _ebooks account (generate the credentials)
-7. Create a file named twitter_init.rb in this directory with the OAuth credentials and the source account you want to use for seeding the markov process
+4. Create a file named twitter_init.rb in this directory with the OAuth credentials and the source account you want to use for seeding the markov process
-8. Run "bundle install"
+5. Run "bundle install"
-9. Upload to iron.io with `bundle exec iron_worker upload ebook`
-10. Run it with `bundle exec iron_worker queue ebook` a few times
+6. Run "bundle exec ruby ebooks.rb" to produce a tweet.
-11. You can schedule it now to run regularly using the scheduler.
+7. You can schedule it now to run regularly using the scheduler.
 I'd suggest once every 53 minutes or so.

 ## Configuring